Giant and robust Josephson diode effect in multiband topological nanowires

-The predicted high diode efficiency plateau is not limited to $N_y=2$, but a generic result applicable to the multiband regime.
-To illustrate this, we consider further the case of $N_y = 3$, in which the topological phase is obtained by setting the Fermi level to cross five subbands, including two red subbands and three blue subbands [Fig.~\ref{Fig3}(c)].
+The predicted large and robust JDE is not limited to $N_y=2$, but a generic result applicable to the multiband regime.
+To demonstrate this, we further consider $N_y = 3$, where the topological phase is realized by tuning the Fermi level to intersect five subbands, comprising two red and three blue bands [Fig.~\ref{Fig3}(c)].
 With increasing $h_x$, two spin parity exchange transitions are obtained, respectively at $h_x\approx6.2\Delta$ and $h_x\approx8.8\Delta$.
-Around the transition points, the diode efficiency exhibits local maximum or minimum values depending on details.
-In comparison, after the second transition, the spin parity configuration is stabilized, and the robust high diode efficiency plateau is generically obtained [Fig.~\ref{Fig3}(d)].
+Following the second transition, once the spin-parity configuration becomes stabilized, a robust efficiency plateau generically develops [Fig.~\ref{Fig3}(d)].